 Graffiti – bags, pencil cases, exercise books etc., must have no graffiti on them.

 School uniform is compulsory for all pupils at All Hallows.
 It is our experience that the tone of the school depends to a large extent upon school uniform.
-Pupils who resort to extremes of fashion or who repeatedly abuse the rules concerning school uniform will be sent home.
+Pupils who resort to extremes of fashion or who repeatedly abuse the rules concerning school uniform will be subject to escalating sanctions.

 PLEASE NOTE: THE SKIRT CAN ONLY BE BOUGHT FROM THE FOLLOWING SUPPLIERS.
 SKIRTS BOUGHT FROM ANY OTHER SUPPLIER ARE NOT PART OF OUR SCHOOL UNIFORM AND WILL NOT BE ALLOWED IN SCHOOL.

 - A & D Just, Pope Lane, Penwortham

 - Following the ceasing of the Delta woolshops to stock school uniform, Trutex Online will now start stocking the All Hallows uniform.
 The stock will be the same as that still being sold in Justs.
 Please visit click here to access All Hallows uniform pages.
 You can also download the Trutex Brochure.